Alice in Wonderland (1949 film): Plot

 Upon washing ashore, Alice sees animals having a Caucus Race and debating on the best way to get dry.
 Blaming Alice for the flood, the animals begin to chase her.
 Alice encounters the Rabbit again, who mistakes her for his maidservant and tells her to fetch a fan and gloves from his house.
 Alice takes a bottle from a table in the Rabbit's house and drinks from it.
 She grows so much that she becomes stuck.
 The Rabbit orders his gardener, Bill the Lizard, to climb down the chimney to take care of the problem.
 When that doesn't work, he throws a pebble and it turns into a cake that makes Alice shrink.
 She escapes the house, which then collapses.
 The horrified Rabbit and his gardeners join the Caucus Race animals in chase of Alice.
 The card army of the King and Queen of Hearts inform the animals that the Queen's tarts have been stolen.
 The Rabbit frames Alice for the theft and everyone agrees that she is responsible.
 Wandering in the woods, Alice encounters a giant puppy with a bell around its neck and a Caterpillar.
 She then sees fish footmen carrying an invitation from the Queen to the Duchess to play croquet.

 The Knave of Hearts sneaks through the woods carrying the Queen's tarts which he stole.
 When the Rabbit discovers him, he begs him not to tell the Queen what he did.
 The Rabbit acts as if he saw nothing as he takes one of the tarts for himself.
-Alice gains entrance into the house of the Duchess and gives her the Queen's invitation.
+Alice gains entrance into the house of the operatic Duchess and gives her the Queen's invitation.
 The Duchess's cook is using too much pepper in her soup, causing everyone to sneeze, making the house explode.
 The Duchess's baby flies through the air and is caught by Alice.
 It begins grunting and she discovers it has turned into a pig.
 She leaves it to wander away.
 The Cheshire Cat appears and directs Alice to the Hatter, March Hare, and the Dormouse, who are having a tea party.
 The Hatter leaps onto the table and recites a song he sang at a concert given by the Queen, which the latter disliked, proclaiming he was murdering the time.
 Alice sees the animals coming and takes off, ending up in the room of doors once again.
 Entering one, she is at the bottom of the sea where she watches a Lobster Quadrille.